An Allura & Fiber Cement Siding Introduction

-Here A Touch of Color of Raleigh, NC, will reveal the history of fiber cement siding.
+Here we will reveal the history of fiber cement siding.
 Additionally, we will introduce a small and somewhat new siding manufacturer that you may not recognize.
 Does the name Allura ring a bell?

 In a later article, we will offer a complete guide to installing Allura siding.
 For now, let us further explore Allura as a company.

 Fiber cement was invented in the late 1800s by Austrian Ludwig Hatschek.
 Initially, fiber cement was created by combining cement with a small percentage of Asbestos.
 At the time, companies thought Asbestos was needed to improve bonding and reinforcement.

 Eventually, manufacturers removed Asbestos due to its intrinsic health hazards.
 20th-century builders widely used fiber cement during the last century for various homes and commercial projects, primarily due to its affordability, fire and moisture resistance, and lighter weight by comparison.

 Now, with Asbestos removed, fiber cement is safer long-term for occupants.
 Today’s fiber cement primarily contains cement, sand, water, and cellulose fibers.

 Allura is one of the newer fiber cement siding options!
 Siding installers are compelled to use Allura mainly due to the guarantee, quality of products, numerous options, and unmatched customer service.

 Allura provides a complete product line that you can trust!
 Their products span the full gamut of siding options, from siding to panels, soffit to shingles, backer boards, trim, and more.
 Peace of mind and convenience make Allura a great choice for your home siding installation project.

 Consider and Compare Allura Fiber Cement Siding